danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-2.md

 > **Side note**, you may notice by looking at my tests that I'm testing things indirectly (the authentication service for example).
 This is intentional - we want to make sure all of the different parts work together.

 ## Conclusion

-Setting up jOOQ, Spring Session and Spring Security took much longer than I was anticipating, however if I have to use them again in the future, I'll have a much clearer idea of what I'm doing.
+Setting up jOOQ, Spring Session and Spring Security took much longer than I was anticipating, but now I feel much more comfortable setting them up.

 In the next part we'll start building the individual API endpoints needed by our app.